KimYC1223/UnityPathGenerator/readme.md

 <br>

-# 📌 Patch Note ( Update V 2.0.0 )
+# 📌 Patch Note ( Update V 2.0.1 / Nov 05 2023 )

-- Now use gizmo instead of prefab to edit path.
-- You can easily control the path through the custom editor.
+- Tested on the latest Unity LTS version (2022.3.12f1).
-- A path mesh generation function has been added to visualize the implemented path.
+- The entire code style has been modified to fit code conventions.
-- Added Korean readme.
-- Added Japanese translation.

 <br>